 If you're looking to purchase a home with any type of heating system other than the standard electric or gas, talk with your loan officer before making an offer on the home.
 There are a few things to note for properties with unconventional heating systems:

 Some areas of the country have such a mild climate that the VA doesn't require a heating system.

 Think about how much water you use on a daily basis.
 From cooking to laundry, it really adds up.
 The VA wants to be sure the water you're using is safe.

 If the home uses public water and sewer hookups, you generally won't need to provide additional documentation or testing, since the public works department in that area generally monitors these systems.
 But if you're looking to purchase a home with a private well, you will be required to get a well test.

 A well test must be conducted to determine if the water quality meets the requirements of the local health authority or the Environmental Protection Agency (EPA) if there is no local health authority in your area.
 Be aware, the water sample must be collected from an inside source like the kitchen sink.
 It can't be collected from an outside faucet or spigot.
 An uninterested third party must collect the sample and deliver the water to the testing facility for testing.

 In addition to safe drinking water, the VA wants to ensure the home meets certain sanitation requirements.
 Mainly the home must have sanitary facilities; a home without a working bathroom will not pass the MPRs.
 There has to be a safe method of sewage disposal.

-Be sure to lean on your real estate agent and VA loan specialist to help you identify the best way to address any MPR issues as they arise.
+Be sure to lean on your real estate agent and VA loan expert to help you identify the best way to address any MPR issues as they arise.
 While these requirements can be frustrating at times, they really are in place for your benefit.
-If you're looking for real estate agent with knowledge of the VA loan process or have specific questions for a Veterans United loan specialist, you can call anytime at 855-870-8845 or get started online today.
+If you're looking for real estate agent with knowledge of the VA loan process or have specific questions for a Veterans United VA loan expert, you can call anytime at 855-870-8845.